rhdtownsend/msg/docs/source/appendices/grid-tools/ferre_to_specint.rst

 The :command:`ferre_to_specint` tool extracts a series of flux spectra from a data file in `FERRE <http://www.as.utexas.edu/~hebe/ferre>`__ format, and writes them to :f-schema:`specint` files.
-Output files have the name :file:`<output_file_prefix>-NNNNNNNN.h5`, where :file:`NNNNNNNN` is the zero-padded index of the spectrum (starting at 1).
+Output files have the name :file:`SPECINT_PREFIX-NNNNNNNN.h5`, where :file:`NNNNNNNN` is the zero-padded index of the spectrum (starting at 1).

 Options
 -------

+.. option:: -h, --help

+   Print a summary of options.

-.. option:: --file_type <type>
+.. option:: -t, --file-type=TYPE

-   Type of input file.
+   Input file type.
 This determines the mapping between photospheric parameters given in the input file, and photospheric parameters written to the output file.
 Valid choices are :code:`CAP18` (for the :ads_citealp:`allende:2018` grids; default).